MaggieCoder/Neuroepithelial-Organoid-Analysis-Pipeline/DDS.md

 - Generate structured output data (CSV file) and a **color-coded overlay image** for visualization.

 ### **1.3 System Context**
 The software operates in a **research computing environment**, primarily for analyzing microscopy images in neuroscience and organoid development studies.
-The system must be efficient, scalable, and flexible for processing different experimental datasets.
+The system must be efficient, scalable, and f[...]

 ---